 - When you are ready to use, soak your romaine lettuce in cold water.

-- Spin the lettuce and add to clean bowl.
+- Spin the lettuce and add it to a clean bowl.

-- Take Caesar dressing out of the fridge
+- Take the Caesar dressing out of the fridge.

-- Add additional Caesar dressing until all the lettuce has a light coating.
+- Add the additional Caesar dressing until all the lettuce has a light coating.

 - Sprinkle with extra Parmesan cheese just before you serve and enjoy!

 This salad is great with a baguette or cheese garlic toast.

 - 1/8 tsp garlic salt